 9. The Perfect is the Enemy of the Good

 The phrase “The perfect is the enemy of the good” from Voltaire is also valid for software architecture design.
 How many times have you started a new project and thought I want this project to be perfect?
 And how many times have you actually found out that the project wasn’t perfect.
 Well, guess what – a project will never be perfect.
 There will always be problems or forgotten requirements.

 There is a tension between creating all these views for stakeholders and principle 3.
 Don’t Repeat Yourself.
-Each view essentially describe the same system and adds repetition.
-Therefore you should only add those descriptions that adds value for a specific stakeholder.
+Each view essentially describes the same system and adds repetition.
+Therefore, you should only add those descriptions that add value for a specific stakeholder.

-Well there you have it, my 10 tips to improve your Software Architecture Design.
-If you have another tip that you use to improve your architecture design let me know in the comment!
+Well, there you have it, my 10 tips to improve your Software Architecture Design.
+If you have another tip that you use to improve your architecture design, let me know in the comments!